philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

     * **Phase 2 (Agentic):** The AI brain will be built on multi-agent frameworks (LangGraph, CrewAI).
 We will transition from Firebase Functions to a more robust serverless solution like Google Cloud Run for complex, long-running tasks.
     * **Phase 3 (Scalable):** Workflows will utilize services like Trigger.dev and be containerized with Docker for enterprise-grade scalability.
 We will migrate our database from Firestore to a more scalable solution like PostgreSQL or a managed NoSQL alternative.

-* **Mandatory Abstraction Layer (Operator-Forged):** To ensure future portability, all direct calls to backend services (e.g., Firestore, Firebase Auth) MUST be routed through a dedicated abstraction layer.
+* **Principle of Pragmatic Abstraction:** To ensure future portability without sacrificing initial velocity, all backend services (e.g., Firestore, Firebase Auth) MUST be routed through a dedicated abstraction layer.
+However, this layer will be built iteratively.
+The initial implementation (Phase 1) should be sufficient for the MVE, with the understanding that it will be hardened and expanded in subsequent campaigns as scalability and portability requirements become more complex.
     * **Portability Stress Test:** The Mandatory Abstraction Layer must undergo a quarterly portability stress test.
 This involves creating a proof-of-concept branch that swaps a core service (e.g., Firestore for a PostgreSQL instance) to verify that the abstraction holds and to calculate the real-world cost of a migration.
 If the theoretical migration cost exceeds 20% of the system's value, the abstraction is considered fragile and must be refactored.

 * **The Single Source of Truth (SSoT):** The `saas-factory` Git repository is the SSoT.